 The three finalist teams will be allocated $10,000 per team and will have two months (until early August 2018) to prepare a detailed design submission and presentation for consideration by the panel and expert advisors.

-The Panel will then select the winning design which we expect to announce in late August 2018.
+The Panel will then select the winning design which we expect to announce in October 2018.

 Judging Panel Members

 The winning design for this memorial will be selected by a five-person panel who bring together a huge depth of experience in art, design, architecture and include a Pacific Island community representative.